RemasteredArch/RemasteredArch/README.md

-- I'm RemasteredArch, a user interested in exploring the worlds of Linux & coding.
+- I'm RemasteredArch, a user interested in exploring the worlds of Linux & coding
     - You may call me Arch
-- You can reach me through
+    - He / they
-  - My email at remasteredarch@gmail.com
+- I can be best reached through my email at remasteredarch (AT) gmail.com
-  - My Reddit account at u/remasteredarch
+- Looking for work
+    - Junior role in software engineering / networking / system administration